 Collaboration and relationship building are at the heart of our Environment Principles.
 We develop partnerships with employees, industry partners, Indigenous groups and regulatory agencies and work together to help find solutions to important environmental issues.

 Our employees are dedicated stewards of the environment.
 TransCanada's environmental governance process applies to all employees and is integrated throughout all lines of business in all jurisdictions.

 We recognize there is strength in numbers and different ways of tackling a problem.
 We actively seek outside perspectives and participate in a number of industry and multi-stakeholder initiatives to help resolve environmental challenges and advance best practices for our industry.

 We work closely with the communities where we live and work to ensure the environmental initiatives we're supporting – whether financially or through volunteer efforts – are the ones that matter the most to them.
 This means working with national and local organizations to conserve important habitat, protect at-risk species and promote environmental education.

 We recognize and respect the rights of Indigenous peoples and their distinct relationship with the land.
 We believe it is important to integrate traditional knowledge into our environmental planning, and work with Indigenous groups to understand how our activities may affect them and find mutually beneficial solutions.

 We recognize that how we interact with the environment is of vital importance to you.
 It is to us, too.
 We believe that excellence in environmental practices is vital to the well-being of people everywhere and is essential to all aspects of our business.

 Want to learn more about TransCanada and the environment?
-Download the environmental chapter of our CSR report in its entirety or focus on the pages that interest you.
+Visit our latest Corporate Responsibility report here.